An Introduction & guide to Mallorca

 Villas in Mallorca

-If renting a villa in Mallorca is more your thing, then you won't be disappointed.
+If renting a villa is on our wishlist, then you won't be disappointed.
 There are literally thousands of villas in Mallorca to choose from.
 The main area for villa rentals is in the north-west, around Pollença and Port de Pollença.
-This is a great area for family holidays, thanks to its lovely big beach, family activities and gentle nightlife.
+This is a great area for family holidays, thanks to its lovely long beaches, family activities and gentle nightlife.

 Hotels in Mallorca